Visit Seattle-Area Museums for Free!

 Seattle museums with free days

 Museum of Flight, Georgetown.
-This always-expanding air-and-space museum offers many draws for kids: For starters, you can take a spin in a two-seat flight simulator, tour a real Concorde and other iconic aircraft in the Airpark, or check out the awesome Space Shuttle Trainer exhibit.
+This always-expanding air-and-space museum offers many draws for kids: For starters, tour its new Aviation Pavilion, which doubled the museum's exhibit space, or check out Above and Beyond, a hands-on exhbit that lets kids try flying like a bird and designing their own aircraft.
+You can take a spin in a two-seat flight simulator, tour a real Concorde and check out the Space Shuttle Trainer exhibit.

 Henry Art Gallery, University District.
 Henry Art Gallery, the only Seattle-area museum exclusively focused on contemporary art, features exhibits (often interactive installations that are fun for kids to explore), as well as lectures, public education and events.
 Family activities include a free ArtVenture workshop every second Sunday.
 Do not miss James Turrell's permanent installation, titled Skyspace, a meditative space that changes according to the light.